spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/organisms/side-drawer/README.md

 # side-drawer (organism)

-Displays side-drawer for mobile devices which duplicates top and main navigation.
+Represent a side-drawer menu that appears on the right side of the page to show navigation, mainly for mobile devices.

 ## Code sample